Extra Ordinary Man

-Extra Ordinary Man is a 2023 Indian Telugu-language action comedy film directed by Vakkantham Vamsi and stars Nithiin, alongside Sreeleela, Rajasekhar, Sudev Nair, Rao Ramesh, Rohini and Sampath Raj.
+Extra Ordinary Man is a 2023 Indian Telugu-language action comedy film written and directed by Vakkantham Vamsi.
+The film stars Nithiin, Sreeleela, and Rajasekhar, while Sudev Nair, Rao Ramesh, Rohini, and Sampath Raj play supporting roles.
+The music was composed by Harris Jayaraj.
 Extra Ordinary Man was released on 8 December 2023 to negative reviews from critics and became a box-office bomb.